-Nurse anesthetists comprise an integral part of the care team in the UCLA Department of Anesthesiology & Perioperative Medicine, as their dedication and clinical excellence promote and exemplify our department’s core mission and values.
+Nurse anesthetists comprise an integral part of the care team in the Department of Anesthesiology & Perioperative Medicine at UCLA, as their dedication and clinical excellence promote and exemplify our department’s core mission and values.

-The 47 nurse anesthetists currently on staff practice in a wide variety of clinical settings, including the Ronald Reagan Medical Center, Stein Eye Institute, the Ambulatory Surgery Center in Westwood, and the UCLA Medical Center in Santa Monica.
-Our nurse anesthetists also practice at Martin Luther King Jr. Community Hospital, which reopened in 2015 to provide obstetric and general anesthesia care to a medically underserved area in South Los Angeles.
+Our nurse anesthetists currently practice in a wide variety of clinical settings, including the Ronald Reagan UCLA Medical Center, UCLA Stein Eye Institute, Westwood Ambulatory Surgery Center, UCLA Health Surgery Center in Santa Monica, and UCLA Santa Monica Medical Center.
+We are also located at the Martin Luther King Jr. Community Hospital, where we provide obstetric and general anesthesia care to medically underserved populations in South Los Angeles.

 In addition to clinical assignments, UCLA nurse anesthetists participate in policy development, quality improvement initiatives, workflow optimization, and education.
 They regularly provide educational programs including courses on Procedural Sedation, Airway Emergencies, Anesthetic Considerations for Outpatient Surgery, and PACU Safety for our nursing colleagues in all perioperative phases of care.

 UCLA is a clinical training site for the USC Keck School of Medicine and Kaiser Permanente School of Anesthesia programs.
 Students work closely with nurse anesthesia staff and faculty physician anesthesiologists in many anesthetizing locations to gain clinical anesthesia experience.
-Nurse anesthetists also serve as instructors for various courses and lectures at USC, teach in the Simulation Center, and provide supplemental Board Review courses.
-Rose Cheung, CRNA, Jina Kim, CRNA, Huy Vo, CRNA and Matt Park, CRNA are the clinical coordinators for our student nurse anesthetists (SRNAs).
+Nurse anesthetists also serve as instructors for various courses and lectures at USC and Kaiser School of Anesthesia, teach in the Simulation Center, and provide supplemental Board Review courses.